SecureTensorFlow/SecureTesnorFlow/README.md

-Issues: GitHub Issues
+GitHub Issues: Report Issues

-Join our beta to shape the future of private AI! 🚀
+Join our beta to shape the future of secure AI! 🚀